samardzicnenad/CA-AngularJS/README.md

 The main page provides a link for each letter which loads the appropriate view.
 The app utilizes a custom directive and a custome service.
 The directive embeds youtube video to a page.
 The service is used to read the data in JSON format from the local file.
 #### [**Novak's superheroes page**](superheroes/app)
 I wanted to create an application that would work on live public API.
-The direct inspiration was Novak's interest in comic characters (Novak is my 4 year old son).
-So, I have found an excellent API provided by [**Comic Vine**](http://www.comicvine.com/api/)
+The direct inspiration was Novak's (my 4 year old son) interest in comic characters.
+So, I have found an excellent API provided by [**Comic Vine**](http://www.comicvine.com/api/).
+The main page is a carousel of Novak's favorite characters/concepts read from the controller file.
+The data has been pulled locally because the API doesn't support single call for multiple objects of various types.
+The rest of the pages will utilize Comic Vine's APIs.